ExpediaGroup/new-project/CONTRIBUTING.md

 Upon Pull Request submission, your code will be reviewed by the maintainers.
 They will confirm at least the following:

-- Tests run successfully. (unit, coverage, integration, style)
+- Tests run successfully (unit, coverage, integration, style).
 - Contribution policy has been followed.

 Two (human) reviewers will need to sign off on your Pull Request before it can be merged.